nikivanstein/GSAreport/README.md

 We provide binaries for Linux and Mac-OS in the releases section.

+To generate a new version of the documentation run `mike deploy --push --update-aliases <version> latest`

 ## References
 This tool uses Savvy [1] and SALib [2].